Sant0S22/Sensor_Parameters/README.md

-# Sensor_Parameters
+# OmronSensor_Parameters
-Project that use Omron-2JCIE-BU01 for take parameters from the enviroment like temperature , humidity , sound noise ecc.
+Program with Sensor Omron2JCIE-BU01 used for take parameters like temperature , humidity , sound noise and light.